PunsWave

 A: Nope—they’re fully deductible.

-Q: What’s the ultimate economics puns?
+Q: What’s the ultimate economics pun?

 A: “I’m rich… in laughter.”